 '''

+1

 The top-level key is the identifier of the pool, which can be

-1

 2

 3

+4

+5

+6

+7

 any string of text and is being used by the bundles and applications

 to access that pool configuration.

-45678

 Typically, those are fixed or need to be configured in the bundles

 that use this library.

 When Java Security Manager support is enabled, files that are referenced

+8

+9

 in these configuration files must be in a directory that is already

-9

 whitelisted, or in a subdirectory thereof, such as

 10

 /opt/open-xchange/etc/

 11

 12

-\ensuremath{\texttt{\#}}\xspace A good candidate would be something along the lines of
+A good candidate would be something along the lines of

 13

 /opt/open-xchange/etc/sql-files/

 14

 15

 Otherwise, the filename or its directory must be put into a new .list

 16

 file in the folder

+/opt/open-xchange/etc/security/

 17

-/opt/open-xchange/etc/security/

 18

 with e.g. the following content:

 19

 20

 file:/etc/trust.jks

 21

 #

 22

 For a complete list of property values, read https://github.com/brettwooldridge/HikariCP

 23

 omf-migration:

 24

 This property directs HikariCP to use "DriverManager-based" configuration.

 25

 We feel that DataSource-based configuration (above) is superior for a variety of

 reasons (see below), but for many deployments there is little significant difference

 When using this property with "old" drivers, you may also need to set the

 26

 driverClassName property, but try it first without.

 27

 Note that if this property is used, you may still use DataSource properties to

 configure your driver and is in fact recommended over driver parameters specified in

 the URL itself.

 28

 Default: none

 29

 jdbcUrl: ${com.openexchange.omf.worker.sql.migration.url}

 30

 This property sets the default authentication username used when obtaining Connections

 from the underlying driver.

 31

 Note that for DataSources this works in a very deterministic fashion by calling

 DataSource.getConnection(username, password) on the underlying DataSource.

 32

 However, for Driver-based configurations, every driver is different.

-22
+33

 In the case of Driver-based, HikariCP will use this username property to set a user

 property in the Properties passed to the driver's DriverManager.getConnection(

 jdbcUrl, props) call.

 34

 If this is not what you need, skip this method entirely and call addDataSourceProperty

 ("username", ...), for example.

 35

 Default: none

 36

 username: ${com.openexchange.omf.worker.sql.migration.user}

 37

 sets the password of the connection

 38

 password: ${com.openexchange.omf.worker.sql.migration.password}

-39
+29

 This property controls the minimum number of idle connections that HikariCP tries to

 maintain in the pool.

 40

 If the idle connections dip below this value and total connections in the pool are

 less than maximumPoolSize, HikariCP will make a best effort to add additional

 connections quickly and efficiently.

+However, for maximum performance and responsiveness to spike demands, we recommend not

 41

-However, for maximum performance and responsiveness to spike demands, we recommend not

 setting this value and instead allowing HikariCP to act as a fixed size connection

 pool.

 42

 Default: same as maximumPoolSize

 43

 minimumIdle: 0

 44

 This property controls the maximum size that the pool is allowed to reach, including

 both idle and in-use connections.

 45

 Basically this value will determine the maximum number of actual connections to the

 database backend.
 A reasonable value for this is best determined by your execution

 environment.

 46

 When the pool reaches this size, and no idle connections are available, calls to

+getConnection() will block for up to connectionTimeout milliseconds before timing

+out.

+47

+Default: 10

+48

+maximumPoolSize: 10

+49

+This property controls the maximum number of milliseconds that a client

+50

+(that's you) will wait for a connection from the pool.
+If this time is exceeded

 '''